cronnpj/ai-teaching-workshop/README.md

 ## Citation and Acknowledgment
 This resource list was curated for the AI in Teaching Workshop (Hamilton College / SUNY Morrisville, 2025).
-Created and maintained by [Your Name].
+Created and maintained by cronnpj@morrisville.edu.
 Feel free to share or fork this repository for educational purposes.